shijistar/enum-plus/README.md

 ---

-#### Keep Jsdoc comments, more friendly code hints
+#### Support Jsdoc comments, more friendly code hints

 In the code editor, hover over an enum item to display detailed Jsdoc comments about the enum item, without having to go back to the enum definition.
-In addition, when entering `HttpCodes.`, the editor will automatically prompt the enum item list, switch enum items through the up and down keys, and also display detailed information
+In addition, when entering `HttpCodes.`, the editor will automatically prompt the enum item list, switch enum items through the up and down keys, and you can also see the detailed Jsdoc comments of each one.

 ```js
 const HttpCodes = Enum({